 To see which 3D printer is truly the best, we purchased the top models available on the market and tested them head-to-head to find the best.
 In total, we printed dozens of models on each printer and compared them to determine scores, as well as looking at the effort associated with changing filament, setting up and calibrating each printer, and its capabilities.
 These tests were divided up among four weighted rating metrics — Print Quality, Print Capabilities, Support, and Ease of Use — with the sections below describing the performance of the Creality CR-10S and how it stacks up against the rest of the printers in the group.

 Accounting for the largest portion of the total score, the Print Quality metric is responsible for 40% of the final score.
 To score the Creality, we printed a suite of models in both PLA and ABS and compared the finished prints side-by-side to the rest of the prints.
 We used the default setting, only making minor tweaks if necessary to get the model to print.
 The Creality did very well, meriting a 7 out of 10 for its showing.
-The chart below shows how this compares to the rest of the models in the group.

 The first model that we evaluated was a small tugboat known as 3D Benchy, which is commonly used as a 3D printer "torture test".
 This printer got off to a great start in this series of tests, creating a great Benchy in both PLA and ABS.
 There were only some slight aberrations in the overhanging sections and the text on the base layer lacked some definition, but it was otherwise an essentially perfect little boat.